 - Annual Congressional Briefing

 The scholarship programme is focusing on providing aids for Pakistani women receiving higher education anywhere in the country.
 It will be available from 2020 and continues till 2022 under the Higher Education Commission.
-Since 2010, the United State agency has provided more than 6000 scholarships.
+Since 2010, the United States agency has provided more than 6000 scholarships.
 To steep in the education sector, it needs in the Pakistani private and public sector, in the United States to improve the approach to education programme in Pakistan.
 Pakistani women are getting more chances to get an education through this scholarship in many educational directions.
 Malala is the young Nobel Peace Prize Laureate and role model for girls.
 Today in every school and university there are pictures of Malala Yosafzai as they are promoting this merit and need-based programme to develop education in Pakistani women.

 Malala has achieved a lot of success being the youngest teenager.
-Two years later, she became the youngest receiver of Nobel Prize, then became a UN Messenger of Peace in 2017.
+Two years later, she became the youngest receiver of the Nobel Prize, then became a UN Messenger of Peace in 2017.
 Her main focus is the girl’s education.